Assistant Professor of the Practice, Field Faculty; Associate Director of Field Ed

 What I doI believe that effective social workers begin as students who are open to embracing discomfort, sitting with uncertainty and experiencing vulnerability.
 My passion lies in supporting students with their field education, not only to link theory and practice, but most importantly to grow self-awareness to become powerful agents for change.

-clinical social work, families and family systems, higher education, housing and homelessness, marginalized populations, mental and behavioral health, poverty, social justice, trauma, field education
+field education, housing and homelessness, poverty, mental and behavioral health, clinical social work, marginalized populations, social justice, trauma, violence

-Assistant Professor of the Practice Jessica Zaslav earned her Masters in Social Work from Arizona State University and is a licensed clinical social worker in the state of Colorado.
-She has worked in a variety of clinical settings with high risk youth, adults and families.
-Her professional experience has been focused in trauma, particularly with survivors of interpersonal violence, grief/loss and homelessness.
+Assistant Professor of the Practice Jessica Zaslav earned her masters degree in Social Work from Arizona State University and is a licensed clinical social worker in the state of Colorado.
+She has worked in a variety of clinical settings with high-risk youth, adults and families.
+Her professional experience has focused in trauma, particularly with survivors of interpersonal violence, grief/loss and homelessness.
 In addition to being a clinician, Jessica has expertise in program and curriculum development, training and advocacy.
 She is passionate about working with social work students in educational and mentoring capacities.
-Prior to serving her current role, she was a field instructor, field liaison and adjunct faculty member at GSSW for five years.
+Prior to serving her current role, she was a field instructor, field liaison and adjunct faculty member at GSSW.

 Licensure / Accreditations

 - Kay M. Stevenson Faculty Citizenship Award, University of Denver Graduate School of Social Work